2018

 Evan Luchkow’s films delve into the texture and nuance of subjective experience using a heightened sensory lens.
 His work often explores relationships between human society and the natural world by incorporating the perspectives of non-humans.
 His short narrative and nonfiction films have screened at festivals around the world including Planet in Focus and Palm Springs International ShortFest.
 In 2022, Evan was selected for the RIDM Talent Lab at the Montréal International Documentary Festival.
 He is currently developing a feature-length documentary with support from the Canada Council for the Arts, The Day’s Work, that explores the spiritual toll of modern work.
 Evan lives and works on the unceded territory of the Coast Salish peoples including the Musqueam, Squamish, Tsleil-Waututh Nations.

 Jackson Wai Chung Tse 謝瑋聰 is an interdisciplinary artist, facilitator, and consultant who investigates bridging relationships across polarizing dynamics, queer intimacies coexisting with cultural values, and reverence for the Land.
 With both an engineer’s and an artist’s brain, Jackson keeps projects on time and on budget while demonstrating exceptional empathy, relational, and storytelling skills.
 His artwork draws from his lived experience to champion decolonization, equity, and inclusion, and has been featured on platforms such as Netflix, CBC Arts, and the Queer Arts Festival.
-Active in his community, Jackson has consulted on issues of cultural sensitivity with the UBCP/ACTRA, BC Arts Council, and the University of British Columbia.
+Active in his community, Jackson has consulted on issues of diversity, equity, and inclusion with the UBCP/ACTRA, BC Arts Council, the University of British Columbia, and the City of Vancouver.
 Jackson holds a Bachelor of Science in Civil Engineering from Queen’s University, a postgraduate teaching certificate from The University of the State of New York, and is an alumni of The Writer’s Studio: a Creative Writing certificate from Simon Fraser University.
 Born in Hong Kong, he is a settler on the stolen lands of the xʷməθkwəy̓əm, Skwxwú7mesh, and Səl̓ílwətaɬ First Nations.

 Justin Ducharme is a writer, filmmaker and curator from the Métis community of St. Ambroise, Manitoba – Treaty 1 Territory.
 He was selected as a fellow in the Sundance Film Festival’s 2022 Native Film Lab with his television pilot Positions adapted from his short film of the same name.
 He was the recipient of TIFF’s Barry Avrich Fellowship and is an alumni of their 2021 TIFF Filmmaker Lab.
 Justin was the co-editor of Hustling Verse: An Anthology of Sex Workers Poetry published by Arsenal Pulp Press.
 His writing has been featured in Canadian Art, Room Magazine, Sex Worker Wisdom and Filmmaker Mag.
 He currently lives and works on the Unceded Coast Salish Territory of the xwməθkwəy̓ əm, Skwxwú7mesh, and Səlílwətaʔ/Selilwitulh Nations colonially known as Vancouver, BC.